 Slovenia may be tiny, but it’s packed with attractions.
 You can drive across in just a couple of hours, yet there’s everything from towering mountain peaks to historic cities, UNESCO-listed caves, and a spectacular coastline.

-Often considered a Central European country rather than a Balkan country, Slovenia has more in common with Austria and Italy than Croatia and Bosnia-Herzegovina.
+Often considered a part of Central Europe rather than a Balkan country, Slovenia has more in common with Austria and Italy than Croatia and Bosnia-Herzegovina.
 This is a place dotted with onion-domed churches, where geraniums adorn wood-beamed houses and are characterized by a disciplined mindset.

 Population: 2,095,861 (2020)

 Top Destinations In Slovenia

 A medieval Bled Castle overlooking a serene lake in the backdrop of snow-capped mountains offers you a magnificent panoramic view of the Julian Alps and the entire surrounding area.

 Croatia is one of the most popular beach destinations in southern Europe, boasting one of Europe’s most magnificent coastlines.
 The Dalmatian coast attracts millions of tourists yearly with its dazzling beaches, clear water, scenic islands, and historic towns.
 Croatia also features exceptional natural attractions, from gorges and mountains to thick forests, rivers, and lakes.